Comparison between UCaaS and CCaaS

 When it comes to budgeting, assess whether these features are included in the monthly subscription or if they need to be bought as add-on packs.
 This will influence your final monthly costs.

 You also need to assess where your team will be located and where they need to make calls to.
-With a service provider like Ringover, you can get landline numbers in 14 different countries and make to 90+ destinations.
+With a service provider like Ringover, you can get landline numbers in 14 different countries and make unlimited calls to 90+ destinations.
 Calls to other destinations are billed at location-specific per-minute rates.
 Similarly, other service providers may also have limited free calls to certain destinations.

 Thirdly, the company providing the service needs to be reliable and have a good reputation for staying connected.
 Look for the solution provider with the maximum uptime.
 Ideally, you want to partner with a service provider that you can work with not just today but for years to come.